Call 24/7 801-810-9999

 That said, these are considered “soft” caps because they do not apply in the event of a dispute or lawsuit where the insurance provider is not involved.

 If a liable party’s insurance policy cannot cover all your expenses, it is possible to pursue a lawsuit and attempt to have them cover the remainder of your damages out-of-pocket.
-Whether or not a lawsuit will cost you more than you make from it is something to discuss with a lawyer.
+Whether or not a lawsuit will cost you more than you make from it is something to discuss with a Utah car accident attorney.

 Speaking of which…